malaviya-parth/CN/03_Physical Layer/02_Encoding/03_rzManchester.md

 # RZ Technique (Return to 0)

-- Here 1 is represented as Z and zero is represented as barkwards-z.
+- Here 1 is represented as Z and zero is represented as backwards-z.
 - Return to 0 means in the middle of bit we return to zero.

 **Figure**
 ![Alt text](../../Assests/image17.png)

 **Advantages**